isralduke/portfolio-11ty/src/about/index.md

 ### What I Do

-I am a full stack designer.
+I am a **full stack designer**.
 This means I do Interaction Design, User Interface Design, User Experience Design, and User Research.
-As a plus, I can even do some coding.
-(But I am not a frontend developer.)
-This means I can have meaningful production discussions to bridge the gap with frontend developers while I focus on the users’ needs.
+As a plus, I can even do some coding — but I am not a frontend developer.
+This means I can have meaningful production discussions to bridge the gap with frontend developers while I focus on the users’ needs and the business goals.

 ### Accessibility is Important

 It’s immoral to lock out users.
 It’s also bad business to deflate your potential customer base.
 My <a href="https://courses.edx.org/certificates/42dc6997e0c4460f885d0763411dee0c" target="_blank">W3C certification</a> for semantic markup and accessibility empowers me to meaningfully contribute to team efforts.
 At any stage of planning and design, from research to information architecture to development, I can contribute to a meaningful, accessible experience.
+To this end, I recently gave a talk at a local Google Developer Groups chapter about creating [Accessible, Friendly Content](https://youtu.be/xm1gRpfmwkE).

 ### Personal